 “The equipment must withstand tough operation, and the bridge cracked in the hinges and was returned for revision,” complains a military engineer. - It is sad.
 After all, bridge guidance systems ensure the mobility of the main forces. ”

-The company L & T with the participation of DRDO is the head manufacturer of the bridge.
-“We have problems with the supply of local steel mills, the quality is not always good and we have to import billets,” said a L & T spokesman.
-He added that the gap between the prototype and the final product is too big.
-Technology becomes obsolete every five years. ”
+L&T, with the participation of DRDO, is the main bridge manufacturer.
+“We have problems with the supply of local metallurgical plants, the quality is not always good and we have to import billets,” said an L&T spokesman.
+He added that the gap between the prototype and the final product is too large.
+The technology becomes obsolete every five years. "

 In the field of mine business there were also problems.
 A military engineer said that "the corps must manually lay mines."
 A request for proposals was issued on the mine-laying system; following the results of the competition, Bharat Forge was selected as the main supplier, but the troop tests of this vehicle had not yet begun.
 In addition, six requests for proposals have been published (three more are expected) on equipment for the countering of improvised explosive devices, which is currently being bought mainly abroad.

 The army intends to purchase the first 50000 light armor for its soldiers who are not spoiled by delights

 Last year, the Akash rocket came into service with the Indian army.
 The short-range air-to-surface missile has a maximum range of 25 km and an altitude of 20 km.
 The share of Indian content in the rocket is 96%.
 She is advertised as a successful project in the “Make in India” program.
 Large quantities of the Barak 8 rocket, a joint development with Israel, are expected.
 Last year there were successful launches.